andkret/Cookbook/sections/03-AdvancedSkills.md

 However, Hadoop is more than just storage, analytics and resource management.
 There's a whole eco system of tools around the Hadoop core.
-I've written about tis eco system in this article: [missing](missing) What is Hadoop and why is it so freakishly popular.
+I've written about its eco system in this article: [missing](missing) What is Hadoop and why is it so freakishly popular.
 You should check it out as well.